AbdulHanifi/Abdul-Hanifi/README.md

-these are a few projects i've did in highchool
+one of my few projects i've did in highchool